Go To Top

 Whole life insurance that builds cash value

 Whole life insurance has both a face value and a cash value.
 The policy's face value is what your beneficiaries receive when you die.
-So if you have a $500,000 policy, they'll receive $500,000 at your death.
+So, if you have a $500,000 policy, they'll receive $500,000 at your death.

 • Borrow against it.
 If you're cash-strapped, loan yourself the amount from your cash value account.
 There’s no credit check or collateral to worry about.
-But if you've taken out a loan and it hasn't been paid back by the time you die, your beneficiaries will be paid a lower death benefit.
+But if you've taken out a loan that hasn't been paid back by the time you die, your beneficiaries will be paid a lower death benefit.

 • Surrender the whole life insurance policy for its cash value.
-You can cash out to use the funds for an emergency, but you'll be giving up the death benefit portion of the policy
+You can cash out to use the funds for an emergency, but you'll be giving up the death benefit portion of the policy.

 • Add an accelerated death benefit rider.
 In most cases, the rider is free or low-cost.
 If you become terminally or chronically ill, you can use the cash value funds to pay for your medical and living expenses.